DinoHub-SubT/dsta_deploy/README.md

         ./install-deployer.bash --install

-Please notify the maintainer if cloning the deploy repository failed.
+Please notify the maintainer if cloning or installing the deploy repository failed.

 ## Container Provisioning Tools